BDC Hamburger Icon

 Here are a few of the benefits and perks you could offer employees instead of (or in addition to) offering a living wage:

-• Traditional benefits packages: Employees are often on the lookout for comprehensive benefits packages, including medical, dental and vision insurance and even life insurance, disability insurance and pet insurance.
+• Traditional benefits packages: Employees are often on the lookout for comprehensive benefits packages, including medical, dental and vision insurance and life insurance, disability insurance or pet insurance.
 Retirement plans, like small business 401(k) plans, also fall into this category.
 Offering some of these options can make your total compensation package even more attractive.

 • Telecommuting policies: Remote work plans are a cost-effective perk to offer employees if the nature of your business allows it.
 Granting workers a few days to work from home each week ― or allowing them to work fully remote ― is a desirable and flexible arrangement for workers that can also save employers money on physical space.

-If you stick with the state or federally mandated minimum wage levels instead of offering a living wage, you’ll comply with the law and ensure lower payroll expenditures.
+If you stick with the state or federally-mandated minimum wage levels instead of offering a living wage, you’ll comply with the law and ensure lower payroll expenditures.
 However, not offering a living wage may adversely affect employee performance.
 You may also see increased turnover in positions that pay only minimum wage.

 Consider a cost-benefit analysis comparing the productivity losses and costs of training new employees versus paying a living wage.
 In many cases, paying a living wage is more cost-effective.